-While there are many weightlifting exercises, the big 3 gym exercises – bench press, squat, and deadlift – provide the best results at the gym.
+While there are many weightlifting exercises, The Big 3 gym exercises – bench press, squat, and deadlift – provide the best results at the gym.

 They are so effective because they are compound exercises involving multiple muscle groups and a variety of joints.
 Isolation exercises train individual muscles or small muscle groups (biceps, triceps, etc.), while compound exercises build up size, strength, and power while improving athletic ability.
-While you cannot target every muscle group using only these three moves, you can build a solid and powerful foundation.
+While you cannot target every muscle group using only these three moves, you can build a solid and robust foundation.
 The Big Three include:

 “How much do you bench?”
-You’ll often hear that question as the bench press is known as the king of the chest and upper body exercises.
-When done correctly with a heavyweight, bench presses will work your pecs (pectoralis major), all 3 heads of your triceps, and your anterior delts (the muscles on the front of your shoulders).
+You’ll often hear that question as the bench press is the king of the chest and upper body exercises.
+When done correctly with a heavyweight, bench presses will work your pecs (pectoralis major), all three heads of your triceps, and your anterior delts (the muscles on the front of your shoulders).
 Bench pressing is the best exercise to increase your overall upper body size and strength: remember to focus on heavy training, controlled, smooth movements, and ALWAYS use a spotter for safety.

 SQUAT (Front Squat)

 Your body works as a system; therefore, the best way to train your body is as a complete system rather than a series of isolated body parts.
 Compound lifts engage and train the largest muscle groups in your body, as well as many of the supporting muscles required for stabilizing the barbell.
 Engaging these largest muscle groups can also stimulate a more pronounced hormonal response.
-By performing these big three compound lifts that stress your biggest muscles, you can stimulate your body to release more growth hormones and testosterone, boosting your workout results.
+By performing these big three compound lifts that stress your biggest muscles, you can encourage your body to release more growth hormones and testosterone, boosting your workout results.